LeoDog896/p2player/puno/README.md

 Player 2 sent (number 10, index 1) to Player 1.
 Player 1 responds with this information that they gave them as well as to Player 2.
 They both verify this information.
 If the player lies about having the card, they have to provide indexes of the card it was at.

-This means that they can only use that card once to cheat, reducing cheating methods
+This means that they can only use that card once to cheat, reducing cheating methods. **However, it is not certain**

 (TODO: Clean up?)